vojtech/autoshot/README.md

 The processor is configured to exclude files in `/generated/`, `/test/`, `/androidTest/`, and `/screenshotTest/` to prevent infinite recursion.

 The convention plugin automatically copies the generated KSP files to `src/screenshotTest/kotlin` so they are picked up by the screenshot testing source set.

-## Known Issues

-*   **Configuration Cache:** The plugin might not be fully compatible with Gradle Configuration Cache yet.
-If you encounter issues, try running with `--no-configuration-cache`.